 Thankfully, the cleaning process is simple, quick, and doesn’t require any special tools.
 We do not recommend putting any part of the pack into a washing machine or using any harsh chemicals/cleaners.
-All you will need is a hose, a bathtub, and the scent-free detergent you wash your hunting clothes in.

 Here is a step-by-step walkthrough of the exact process we use to clean our packs…

 Begin by opening up the main bag, the lid, and each pocket, and manually removing any dirt and debris.
 Turn the pack upside down and give it a good shake-out.

 Separate the Pieces